todbot/electron-tray-test/README.md

 npm run start
 ```

-In the menu bar / tray, you will see a heart icon.
+Upon running the app, you will see a heart icon in the menu bar / tray.

+If the `lazyMenu` boolean was set to `false`, the contextMenu is attached
-Click on it in various ways, notice how nothing happens in the terminal.
+to the Tray on startup.
+Now, if you click on it in various ways,
+notice how nothing is printed in the terminal.
+This is expected behavior.
+(See issue electron/electron#4796)

+If the `lazyMenu` boolean was set to `true`, then it is up to the `click`
+and `right-click` Tray event handlers to call `tray.popUpContextMenu()`.

 In `main.js`, there are the following block of event handlers:
 ```